MatthewHons/Signal-ReactNative/README.md

 # Signal app

-This is a messaging app project made for learning react-native
+This is a messaging app project made for learning react-native in 1 week

 ## Tech Stack